-Our upcoming product Sonargraph-Enterprise is collecting metrics for all projects in an organisation in one place.
+Our product Sonargraph-Enterprise is collecting metrics for all projects in an organisation in one place.
 Now it is possible to answer questions like:

 - Which projects size increased the most within the last 30 days?

 - Which projects had the biggest relative maintainability changes?

 The screenshot shows the project list with two configurable metrics for each project and the changes of those metrics for a configurable comparison period.
 You can sort by any of the columns by clicking on the column header.
 For example you can click on "Diff%" for the metric ML (Maintainability Level) and the list will be sorted by relative change in ML, ascending or descending.